harrisonized/harrisonized.github.io/_posts/2020-02-02-prepare-laptop-for-ds.md

 conda env create -f new-env.yml
 ```

 If this goes through, you got lucky.
-If not, it shows why knowing the history of the environment is important.
+If not, this demonstrates why keeping the install history of your conda environment is important for reproducing environments.